John Trevor Stuart

 (John) Trevor Stuart FRS (29 January 1929 – 17 December 2023) was a mathematician and senior research investigator at Imperial College London working in theoretical fluid mechanics, hydrodynamic stability of fluid flows and nonlinear partial differential equations.

 Education

 Stuart was educated Gateway Grammar School, Leicester and Imperial College of Science and Technology, London where he was awarded a Bachelor of Science degree in 1949.
-He continued his study at Imperial College and in 1953 was awarded Ph.D. on the basis of Stability of Viscous Motion for Finite Disturbances.
+He continued his study at Imperial College and in 1953 was awarded a Ph.D. based on Stability of Viscous Motion for Finite Disturbances.

 Career

 Stuart joined the Aeronautics Division of the National Research Laboratory, returning to join the staff of Imperial College after a few years.
-He was appointed professor of theoretical fluid mechanics in 1966 and was head of the Department of Mathematics from 1974 to 1979 and 1983 to 1986.
+He was appointed professor of theoretical fluid mechanics in 1966 and was head of the Department of Mathematics from 1974 to 1979 and from 1983 to 1986.
 He was Dean of the Royal College of Science from 1990 to 1993.
-He was an emeritus professor at Imperial until his death in 2023.
+He was an emeritus professor at Imperial until he died in 2023.